-20 Best Online Co-op Games For PlayStation 4 - Gameranx
+32 Best Online Co-op Games For PlayStation 4 - Gameranx

 - Release: November 18, 2014

-Currently the last installment to the LittleBigPlanet main series, LittleBigPlanet 3 offers gamers a new puzzle-platformer to enjoy with a friend.
-Overall, the game follows the same gameplay mechanics as the past two main entries of the series.
+Currently the last installment to the LittleBigPlanet main series, LittleBigPlanet 3 offers gamers a fun puzzle-platformer to enjoy with a friend.
+Overall, the game follows the same gameplay mechanics as the past two main entries.

-The third installment to the series brings in three additional characters which offers their own unique abilities and that will come to play in solving certain puzzles through the campaign.
+The third installment brings in three additional characters, each offering their own unique abilities that will come into play as you solve certain puzzles throughout the campaign.

-Luckily, if you complete the game, the development team has allowed user created levels to be uploaded to go through.
+Luckily, if you complete the game, the development team has allowed user-created levels to be uploaded.
 Likewise, players are able to craft their own levels and upload them for other gamers to enjoy.

 - Developer: Ubisoft